 These unnamed Chinese brands perished quickly as of cheap build quality, high SAR value, etc. It made every Indian user discard them and move to other brands like Samsung, LG & Sony.
 It was that time when Indian mobile phone makers like Micromax, Karbonn, Spice, Intex, etc. came up with their budget-end smartphones and revolutionized the mobile industry in India.

 The rise of Indian Mobile Phone Makers –

 The canvas series from Micromax is such a huge hit, as every college-going has started using it.
 The other smartphone series like Karbonn Smart [Titanium], Cellkon’s Campus series, Intex Aqua series, etc. have seen significant growth in the sales.
 The main reason for the sudden rise is a simple strategy that our Indian mobile phone makers followed.

-I believe, the not so popular Chinese brands gave this idea.
+I believe the not so popular Chinese brands gave this idea.
 If you remember, the unnamed Chinese-brand smartphones have the specifications of 5-6′ inch in screen size, a touch-screen, [+ stylus], dual SIM and microSD.
-These smartphones were priced at just Rs.
+These smartphones priced at just Rs.
 5K.
 Forget the OS and build quality, as not everyone was aware of it at that time.
 So, if you see the smartphones launched by Indian mobile phone makers [3 years back], they have all these specifications running on Android OS with an excellent build quality [kind of].
 Even the price range was within the budget of 7K.

 This simple strategy led to the sudden rise of Indian mobile phone makers.
 Well, there was no consistency in the growth as of several reasons like not able to provide updates on time, aftersales support, competitors offering better specifications for the same price tag, etc.